dusk-network/.github/.github/ISSUE_TEMPLATE/generic_issue.md

 *Describe the issue in more detail.
 Include any relevant information, such as the context, components involved, steps to reproduce, or possible solutions.*

-#### Steps to Reproduce (optional)

-*Provide a step-by-step guide on how to reproduce the issue.
-If not applicable, leave this section blank.*

-1. Step 1
-2. Step 2
-3. Step 3
-4. ...

 #### Relevant Context (optional)

 *Include any additional context or information that could be helpful, such as the environment, software version, or hardware specifications.*